jackmillerNEU/MillerAIFinalProject/README.md

 ### Instructions:
 #### The board is controlled by keyboard inputs

-#### O and I:
+#### O/I and M:
-Cycle through 8 grid maps with O to go forward and I to go backward
+Cycle through 8 grid maps with O to go forward and I to go backward, or create a maze with M.

 #### P:
 To simply go through each algorithm one by one, press P.